Skip to Main Content

 Amsterdam's dining costs have moved sharply upward since 2019.
 Labour costs, energy prices, and the general compression of hospitality margins have pushed what once felt like accessible fine dining into the €€€ and €€€€ bracket.
 Against that shift, the €€ pricing at Watergang becomes a meaningful data point rather than a passing detail.

-At the €€ level with two consecutive Michelin Plates, Watergang occupies a niche that Amsterdam's dining scene doesn't fill easily.
+At the €€€ level, Watergang occupies a niche that Amsterdam's dining scene doesn't fill easily.
 The city's other Plate-level and recognised European Contemporary addresses frequently price into the €€€ range once tasting menus and wine pairings are added.
 Gebr.
 Hartering, one of the more respected French-leaning mid-range addresses in the city, operates at a comparable price point but with a narrower culinary focus.
-The combination of wine recognition, Michelin acknowledgement, and accessible pricing gives Watergang a specific utility for visitors building a multi-night Amsterdam itinerary that includes one or two higher-spend evenings at the starred tier.
+The combination of wine recognition and accessible pricing gives Watergang a specific utility for visitors building a multi-night Amsterdam itinerary.

 Across the Netherlands more broadly, the €€ European Contemporary category produces some of the country's most interesting cooking.
 De Librije in Zwolle and Aan de Poel in Amstelveen represent what the Dutch kitchen achieves at the highest level; De Bokkedoorns in Overveen, De Groene Lantaarn in Staphorst, De Lindehof in Nuenen, and De Lindenhof in Giethoorn show how this technical tradition distributes across the country.
 Watergang's position within Amsterdam places it in that lineage at a price point that makes it genuinely accessible.